GMLC-TDC/HELICS/docs/user-guide/advanced_topics/advanced_topics_index.md

 - [**Simultaneous co-simulations**](./simultaneous_cosimulations.md) - Options for running multiple independent co-simulations on a single system.
 - [**Targeted Endpoints**](./targeted_endpoints.md) - details on the new targeted endpoints in HELICS 3.
 - [**Timeouts**](./timeouts.md) - HELICS includes a number of timeouts to prevent failed operations from continuing indefinitely, the various timeout options are discussed in this document.
-- [**Command Interface**](./commandInterface.md) - HELICS v3 introduced the command interface as a method of asynchronously communicating between federates.
-- [**Aliases**](./aliases.md) - HELICS 3.3 introduced the notion of aliases.
-Aliases allow a mapping of an interface key to a different string.
-- [**Callbacks**](./callbacks.md) - Over time a number of callbacks have been added for various operations and stages of the life cycle of a federate.
-This document describes the different callbacks available.
-- [**Callback Federates**](./CallbackFederate.md) - HELICS 3.3 introduced a beta test for callback federates which allow a federate to operate purely inline with a core based solely on callbacks.
-This can allow a much higher number of federates on a given system than was previously possible.
-- [**Networking**](./CallbackFederate.md) - HELICS provides several ways of working in more restrictive networking environments.
-- [**Encrypted Communication**](./encrypted_communication.md) - How to encrypt communication between HELICS brokers/federates.
 - [**Timing Optimization**](./timingOptimization.md) - Guidance and recommendation on how to configure and set-up timing to optimize federation performance.
 - [**Translators**](./translators.md) - Translators provide a means of HELICS message interfaces to communicate with HELICS value interfaces and vice versa.
 - [**Webserver API**](./webserver.md) - How to interact with a running co-simulation using a REST-based web API.